danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-However, if we run the test app, we still don't get any updates to our initial text if we type or move the cursor.
-This is because we haven't setup our coordinator yet.
+With this code in place, the coordinator will now sync changes back to the text binding.
+Still, if we run the test app, the original text still doesn't update.
+This is because we still haven't put the coordinator to use.

-Let's update the text editor to setup a `RichTextCoordinator` in `makeCoordinator`:
+We do this by simply update the text editor to setup a `RichTextCoordinator` in `makeCoordinator`:

 ```swift
 public struct RichTextEditor: ViewRepresentable {